 Make Sure Your Digital Strategy is Built for the Future of eCommerce

 Studies show that consumers across all demographics are likely to avoid shopping centers and malls given the large impact this pandemic has on their health.
 This trend is likely to continue through the COVID-19 pandemic, and the increased online shopping behavioral change will stick for many consumers long beyond the health and safety impact of COVID-19.
-For CPG brands, the focus should be on how to respond to a future that includes changing behavioral patterns favoring eCommerce, not if it will be necessary.
+For CPG brands, the focus should be on how to respond to a future that includes changing behavioral patterns favoring eCommerce.

 With this purchasing shift in mind, make sure to assess consumer purchasing habits to see if any substantial changes in online sales stick.
 From there, evaluate how you can invest in your promotional and sales strategy to ultimately increase conversion in the long-term.
 Taking proactive measures to identify consumer needs may chart out new campaign or product opportunities.